reg1z/docs/blog/posts/Preparing for a Blue Team Competition.md

 ---
 # Preparing for a Blue Team Competition as a Beginner

-> [!tip]+ Credit
-> Shoutout to these folks for taking the time to offer their expertise!
->
-> - **w33t** → [https://w33t.io/](https://w33t.io/)
-> - **echotango** → (the Internet)

-> [!warning]+ Notice
-> This article focuses on blue team preparations in the context of **Linux-centric Environments**.
-It does not provide much advice specific to Windows environments.

-> [!note]+ My preparation notes
-> See my [NCAE 2025](../../My%20Notes/NCAE%202025%20Preparation%20🛡️/NCAE%202025.md) page for comprehensive links to my prepatory documents.

 This past February, I began volunteering in WGU's Cyber Club.
 This afforded the opportunity to participate in the [2025 NCAE Cybergames](https://www.ncaecybergames.org/).
 It's a single-day blue team-oriented competition aimed at first-time competitors.
 This is one of my first experiences taking part in a team-based defensive engagement like this.
-Our teams have yet to participate, but have been hard at work preparing.
+Our teams have yet to compete, but have been hard at work preparing.

+[The NCAE has its own YouTube playlist](https://www.ncaecybergames.org/tutorials/) that covers fundamental Linux skills.
+It is high-level, comprehensive, and lengthy.
+While it's a great introduction, it doesn't give obvious hints as to the vast amount of other knowledge a team might want to consider after watching.

-As someone with a previous background in software development, I like to think of myself as fairly capable at the terminal—and with tech in general—but nothing can truly prepare you for the open-endedness of every relevant skill.
-There are an overwhelming amount of approaches you can take.
-In essence, it was difficult for me to come up with any kind of "comprehensive" study plan.
+As someone with a previous background in software development, I like to think of myself as fairly capable at the terminal—and with tech in general—but nothing *truly* prepared me for the open-endedness of all the potential skills a team could bring in.
+There are an overwhelming amount of approaches one could take.
+In essence, it was difficult for me to come up with any kind of "comprehensive" practice plan.

-So, I sought the help of others.
+So, in addition to my own research, I sought the help of others.
 Here's what they told me.
 Keep in mind, this competition mostly uses Linux hosts.
-I do not give Windows-specific advice in this article
+I do not give Windows-specific advice in this article.

-## General Tips
-- When you have *lots of options* to pick from, don't consider *too many* all at once.
-You will experience [Choice Paralysis](../../My%20Notes/Unsorted/Choice%20Paralysis.md).
-At times it's best to pick a certain tool just to get experience with it.
-If it's not working out, go to the next thing on the list.
-- [The NCAE has its own YouTube playlist](https://www.ncaecybergames.org/tutorials/) that covers fundamental Linux skills.
-It is high-level, comprehensive, and lengthy.
-- The Black Team is usually there to help when needed.
+> [!tip]+ Credit
+> Shoutout to these folks for taking the time to offer their expertise!
+>
+> - **w33t** → [https://w33t.io/](https://w33t.io/)
+> - **echotango** → (the Internet)

 ## Core Skills